Nina and the Neurons: Series 3: Go Eco! (2008)

-Go Inventing (2009)
+Series 4: Go Inventing (2009)

 The fourth series – Go Inventing, aired from 18 May-19 June 2009.
 This series focuses on how things work as Nina invites several young inventors to her lab to invent their own versions.
 This was the first series to have the children (referred to as "Inventors" in this series) wear red T-shirts, which would continue on for the rest of the series.